Irakli Kakabadze

-Irakli Kakabadze is a Georgian writer, performance artist, peace and human rights activist.
+Irakli Kakabadze (ირაკლი კაკაბაძე; born 1969) is a Georgian writer, performance artist, peace and human rights activist.
 In 2009, he was awarded the Oxfam/Novib PEN Freedom of Expression Prize.
 Kakabadze's articles and stories have been published in Georgian, Russian, and English newspapers and magazines.
 In 2007 he received the Lilian Hellman/Hammett grant from Human Rights Watch.
 From 2008 to 2012, Kakabadze was based in Ithaca, NY, where he developed a new method of integrating performing arts and social sciences, called "Rethinking Tragedy" or "Transformative Performance."
 Kakabadze has also pioneered a multi-lingual and multi-narrative performing style, called Polyphonic Discourse.
 Irakli Kakabadze's work as an artist-activist is subject of a verite documentary At the Top of My Voice.